robert-wallis/SwiftUITalk/README.md

 * [ ] Identifyable ForEach(items, id: \.id)

-* [x] Q: Instance member 'x' cannot be used on type 'y_Preview'
-    A: Didn't use `static` in the preview variable.

 * [ ] onMove crashes if Section{} inside.
     Can't subclass ListStyle

-* [x] Q: 'unable to infer complex type'
-    A: Wrap in Group {}

 * [ ] Q: 'The compiler is unable to type-check this expression in reasonable time; try breaking up the expression into distinct sub-expressions'
     A: put it in a func

-* [x] Q: 'Function declares an opaque return type, but the return statements in its body do not have matching underlying types'
-    A: Wrap in AnyView{}

-* [x] KeyboardResponder

 * [ ] ActionSheet class